-Groups interested in hosting organized events, programs, or commercial activities at the Meissner Nordic Community Ski Trails must obtain special use permits from the U.S. Forest Service, Deschutes National Forest.
+Groups interested in hosting organized events, programs, or commercial activities at the Meissner Nordic Community Ski Area must obtain special use permits from the U.S. Forest Service, Deschutes National Forest.
 The Forest Service limits the number of special activity days at the Meissner area.
 Parking is also limited; as a result, a parking management plan is usually required as part of the permit process.
-Official permit requests must be submitted to the Bend-Ft.
-Rock Ranger District.
+Official permit requests must be submitted to the Bend-Fort Rock Ranger District.
 Monitoring and enforcement of this requirement is done by the Deschutes National Forest.
-For Deschutes National Forest clarification of who is required to obtain special use permits, click here.
+Here’s a link to the Deschutes National Forest clarification of who is required to obtain special use permits.

 Meissner Nordic Board Involvement

-Special grooming requests for events may be granted by the Meissner Board and Grooming Committee.
+Special grooming requests for events may be granted by the Meissner Nordic Board.
 Cost for special grooming is $175.00 per hour.